AnonymerNiklasistanonym/MarkTeX/README.md

 export NODE_DEBUG=app*
 ```

-The following command automatically updates the server when you change something or you can do it manually be entering `rs` + `ENTER`:
+The following command automatically updates the server when you change something or you can do it manually by entering `rs` + `ENTER`:

 ```sh
 npm run dev